redii/Wakebot/README.md

 You may also want to disable the discord desktop notifications since they pop up a bit laggy (just annoyed me a bit).

 ## Installation (Selfhosting on Ubuntu)
 If you want to selfhost an instance of the bot on your own device you can do this by completing the following instructions.
-Before we will clone this repository onto your device you need to make sure **git and node.js** are installed and ready to use.
+I currently only have a Ubuntu server so this quick guide is only for those who also have ubuntu available.
+Before we will clone this repository onto your vps we need to make sure **git and node.js** are installed and ready to use.
+We will add a new user and than install all dependencies:

+    adduser wakebot
+    apt-get install git nodejs nano

-After finishing the installation you are now able to clone this repository using the following command:
+After finishing the installation you are now able to clone this repository.
+But before we do this we have to decide where the bot should be located.
+We will install the bot in the home folder of the wakebot user with the following commands:

+    su wakebot
+    cd
     git clone https://github.com/redii/discord-wakebot.git

-Beside this, you have to create/rename the **config.json** file in the cloned directory, which will store the prefix and your bots token for authentication.
-The content should then look like this:
+After successfully copying the repository, you have to rename the **config.json** file, which will store the prefix, your bots token for authentication and your own ClientID to determine yourself as the bots owner.
+We will do this be typing in:

+    cd discord-wakebot/
+    mv config.json.sample config.json
+    nano config.json
+    And enter your desired configurations.

+The config.json content should then look like this (with your entered credentials):

     {
         "token":"Your_Bots_Token",